Welcome to the magnificent world of different types of deer! Across the globe?

 The Persian fallow deer, also known as Dama Mesopotamia, is unique and endangered in the Middle East.

-These deer are known for their beautiful coat, which ranges from reddish-brown to white.
-They have distinctive palmate antlers, which make them easily recognizable.
+These deer are known for their beautiful coats, which range from reddish-brown to white.
+Their distinctive palmate antlers make them easily recognizable.

 The Persian fallow deer mainly inhabits forested areas, particularly in Iran and Israel.